up

 General Intergovernmental Revenues

 Intergovernmental revenues are received from the State or Federal governments as general aid for certain purposes, not tied, like grants, to particular expenditures.
-The majority of this money comes from the State based on particular formulas set in law.
+The majority of this money comes from the State based on formulas set in law.
 Total aid is specified in the Governor's annual budget.
-Since the final results are not known until the Maryland General Assembly session is completed and the State budget is adopted, estimates in the March 15 County Executive's Recommended Public Services Program are generally based on the Governor's budget estimates for FY26.
+Since the final results are not known until the General Assembly session is completed and the State budget is adopted, estimates in the March 15 County Executive's Recommended Public Services Program are generally based on the Governor's budget estimates for FY27.
 If additional information on the State budget is available to the County Executive, this information will be incorporated into the budgeted projection of State aid.
-The County Executive's FY26 Recommended Budget assumes a $42.9 million, or 3.7 percent, increase in intergovernmental revenues from the revised FY25 estimate, of which 81.8 percent of the $1.212 billion in revenues would be allocated to the Montgomery County Public Schools, 6.7 percent to other intergovernmental, 4.6 percent to Montgomery College, and 3.4 percent to mass transit, and 3.4 percent to the remaining intergovernmental revenues.
+The County Executive's FY27 Recommended Budget assumes a $5.1 million, or 0.41 percent, increase in intergovernmental revenues from the revised FY26 estimate, of which 81.0 percent of the $1.256 billion in revenues would be allocated to the Montgomery County Public Schools, 7.4 percent to other intergovernmental, 4.9 percent to Montgomery College, and 3.3 percent to Mass Transit, and 3.4 percent to the remaining intergovernmental revenues.

 Licenses and Permits

 Licenses and permits include General Fund business licenses (primarily public health, traders, and liquor licenses) and non-business licenses (primarily marriage licenses and Clerk of the Court business licenses).
-Licenses and permits in the Permitting Services Enterprise Fund, which include building, electrical, and sediment control permits, are enterprise funds and thus not included in tax-supported projections.
-The FY26 Recommended Budget assumes a 0.5 percent increase over the revised estimates for FY25, resulting in $14.8 million in available resources in FY26.
+Licenses and permits in the Permitting Services Enterprise Fund, which include building, electrical, and sediment control permits, are Enterprise Funds and thus not included in tax supported projections.
+The FY27 Recommended Budget assumes a 7.9 percent decrease over the revised estimates for FY26, resulting in $15.7 million in available resources in FY27.

 Charges for Services

-Excluding intergovernmental revenues to Montgomery County Public Schools and Montgomery College, and college tuition, charges for services, or user fees, are revenues collected that come primarily from fees imposed on the recipients of certain County services including mass transit, human services, use of facilities, and recreation services and are included in the tax-supported funds.
-The FY26 Recommended Budget assumes a decrease of 16.5 percent as compared to the revised estimates for FY25, resulting in $56.8 million in available resources in FY26.
+Excluding intergovernmental revenues to Montgomery County Public Schools and Montgomery College, and College tuition, charges for services, or user fees, are revenues collected that come primarily from fees imposed on the recipients of certain County services including mass transit, human services, use of facilities, and recreation services and are included in the tax supported funds.
+The FY27 Recommended Budget for assumes a decrease of 2.9 percent over the revised estimates for FY26, resulting in $57.0 million in available resources in FY27.

 Fines and Forfeitures

 Revenues from fines and forfeitures relate primarily to photo red light and speed camera citations, and parking fines (excluding the County's four Parking Districts).
-The FY26 Recommended Budget assumes that fines and forfeitures will increase 0.0 percent from the revised estimates for FY25, resulting in $30.6 million in available resources in FY26.
+The FY27 Recommended Budget assumes that fines and forfeitures will increase 102.2 percent from the revised estimates for FY26, resulting in $41.3 million in available resources in FY27.

 College Tuition

-Although College tuition is not included in the County Council's Spending Affordability Guidelines (SAG), it remains in the tax-supported College Current Fund.
-Calculation of the aggregate operating budget is under the SAG limits.
+Although College tuition is not included in the County Council's Spending Affordability Guideline Limits (SAG), it remains in the tax supported College Current Fund.
+Calculation of the aggregate operating budget is under the SAG Limits.
 Tuition revenue depends on the number of registered students and the tuition rate.
-The FY26 Recommended Budget assumes a 3.7 percent increase in tuition (revenues) from an estimated $70.0 million in FY25 to $72.6 million in FY26.
+The FY27 Recommended Budget assumes a 6.2 percent increase in tuition (revenues) from an estimated $73.4 million in FY26 to $77.9 million in FY27.

 Investment Income

-The revised FY25 tax-supported investment income estimate of $67.1 million assumes a yield of 4.75 percent and an average daily portfolio balance of $2.050 billion.
-The FY26 projected estimate of tax-supported investment income of $56.6 million assumes a yield of 4.10 percent and an average daily portfolio balance of $2.000 billion.
+The revised FY26 tax-supported investment income estimate of $55.8 million assumes a yield of 4.00 percent and an average daily portfolio balance of $1.875 billion.
+The FY27 projected estimate of tax-supported investment income of $44.0 million assumes a yield of 3.25 percent and an average daily portfolio balance of $1.8 billion.

 Other Miscellaneous

 The County receives miscellaneous revenues from a variety of sources.
-For the FY26 Recommended Budget, miscellaneous revenues will increase 24.6 percent from the revised estimates for FY25, resulting in $24.8 million in available resources in FY26.
+For the FY27 Recommended Budget, miscellaneous revenues will decrease 8.7 percent from the revised estimates for FY26, resulting in $23.0 million in available resources in FY27.

 IMPACT ON REVENUES AND THE CAPITAL BUDGET

 The level of PSP-related spending indirectly impacts the local economy and, hence, the level of County revenues.
-However, the effect on revenues from expenditures of the recommended operating budget and PSP are expected to be minimal.
-The PSP also impacts revenues available to fund the capital budget.
+However, the effect on revenues from expenditures of the Executive's Recommended Operating Budget and PSP are expected to be minimal.
+The PSP also impacts revenues available to fund the Capital Budget.
 The revenue projections included in this section subtract projected uses of current revenues for both debt eligible and non-debt eligible capital investments.
-Therefore, the recommended operating budget and PSP provide the allocations of annual resources to the capital budget as planned for in the County Executive's Amended FY25-30 CIP.
-Anticipated current revenue adjustments to the County Executive's Amended FY25-30 CIP have been made as part of the recommended operating budget.
+Therefore, the Executive's Recommended Operating Budget and PSP provide the allocations of annual resources to the Capital Budget as planned for in the County Executive's Recommended FY27-32 CIP.
+Anticipated current revenue adjustments to the County Executive's Recommended FY27-32 CIP have been made as part of the recommended operating budget.

 Prior Year Fund Balance

-The prior year fund balance for the previous fiscal year is the audited FY24 closing fund balance for all tax-supported funds.
+The prior year fund balance for the previous fiscal year is the audited FY25 closing fund balance for all tax supported funds.
 The current year fund balance results from an analysis of revenues and expenditures for the balance of the fiscal year.
 Prior year fund balance for future fiscal years is assumed to equal the fund balance for the preceding year.

 Net Transfers